ayush201456/Computer-Network/README.md

 STEPS:-

 1.Create a network with one server, one switch, and multiple PCs.

-2. Connect server and PCs to the switch using straight-through cables.
+2. Connect server and PCs to the switch using straight-through cables
 3. Assign a static IP to the server (e.g., 10.0.0.1).
 4. Open server → Services → DHCP and turn DHCP service ON.
 5. Create a DHCP pool and set network (10.0.0.0) with subnet mask.
 6. Configure default gateway (e.g., 10.0.0.1) and DNS server.
 7. Set starting IP range (e.g., 10.0.0.2 onwards).
 8. Save the DHCP configuration.
 9. Set all PCs to DHCP mode in IP configuration.
 10. Verify PCs receive IP addresses automatically and test using ping.

 **Experiement - 8**